Your journey starts here

 If you fulfill the requirements, your application will be forwarded to a panel of experts.
 They will determine your aptitude for the program based on the documents submitted.

 The applicants with the highest total aptitude ratings will be offered admission to the program selected as their first or highest preference.
 To claim your place, you must confirm the admission offer in writing and pay the admission deposit in the amount of € 200 within 10 days.
-Any offers that are not confirmed within 10 days, both by sending a written confirmation and paying the deposit, will be withdrawn.
-After the last available priority deadline, they will be offered to the next candidate on the waiting list.
+If you don’t complete both steps within this timeframe, the offer will be withdrawn and passed on to the next person on the waiting list after the final priority deadline.

-If you accept the admission offer and pay the admission deposit, you will receive an admission confirmation.
+Once you’ve accepted the offer and paid the deposit, you’ll receive your official admission confirmation.

 (available during the application period)